 After I got my Master's degree in Spanish, my first career was radio news broadcasting.
 For nearly nine years, I worked full time as a radio newscaster and voice-over artist.
 A career in nonprofit public relations followed, while continuing to act in my spare time.

 In 2010, a new chapter began when I was cast in Troika Entertainment’s North American Tour of Fiddler on the Roof.
 I performed in the production throughout the U.S. and Canada for two years, portraying the role of Golde during the second year.
-Since then, I've been working at regional theaters around the country.
+Since then, I've performed in two additional national tours as well as regional theaters.

 Close to my Wilmington, Delaware home is The Candlelight Theatre, where I have been performing since 1987.
 Favorite Candlelight roles include Beggar Woman in Sweeney Todd, Julia in Lend Me a Tenor, Florence Unger in The Odd Couple (female version), Dorothy Brock in 42nd Street, Sister Amnesia in Nunsense, Mayor Matilda Hyde in All Shook Up, Miss Hannigan in Annie, and Vi Moore in Footloose.

 WHAT THE CRITICS SAY…